 Student exposure protocols

 If a student contracts COVID-19, the student must immediately notify SCAD Department of University Safety for guidance on next steps.
-Savannah- and Atlanta-area students can search available testing sites through the the Georgia Department of Public Health.
+Savannah- and Atlanta-area students can search available testing sites through the Georgia Department of Public Health.
 Students who test positive for COVID-19 must meet qualifications based on CDC guidelines to return to SCAD or end isolation if living in a residence hall.

 Complete the following steps each time you wash your hands: